indrajanambiar/AIcademy/README.md

-# 🎓 Adaptive AI Learning Coach and Assistant
+# 🎓 AIcademy - AI Learning Coach and Assistant

 An intelligent, conversational AI tutor that adapts to each learner's pace, tracks progress, and provides personalized learning experiences through multi-agent workflows.